 Google Translator and Microsoft Translate are examples of how NLP models can help in translating one language to another.

-This helps in analyzing sentiments behind a phrase.
+This helps in analyzing the sentiments behind a phrase.
 This use case of NLP models is used in products that allow businesses to understand a customer’s intent behind opinions or attitudes expressed in the text.
 Hubspot’s Service Hub is an example of how language models can help in sentiment analysis.

 4. Text Suggestions